junxit/us-congress-bills-116/metadata.md

 - 2019-09-19 — Placed on the Union Calendar, Calendar No. 168.
 - 2019-09-19 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 116-213, Part I.
 - 2019-09-19 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 116-213, Part I.
+- 2019-09-26 — Considered under suspension of the rules. (consideration: CR H8027-8032)
+- 2019-09-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3106.
+- 2019-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-09-26 — Mr. Thompson (MS) moved to suspend the rules and pass the bill, as amended.
+- 2019-09-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8027-8028)
+- 2019-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8027-8028)
+- 2019-09-26 — The title of the measure was amended.
+Agreed to without objection.